Best Health Insurance in Pennsylvania

 COMPANY HIGHLIGHTS

-Overall, Highmark Blue Cross Blue Shield was our pick for both the best health insurance and best customer reputation in Pennsylvania due to its comprehensive coverage options and trusted local presence.
-Highmark offers robust benefits with extensive provider networks throughout Pennsylvania, while maintaining strong member satisfaction, responsive claims processing and reliable customer service that Pennsylvania residents have trusted for decades.
+Highmark Blue Cross Blue Shield was our pick for both the best health insurance and best customer reputation in Pennsylvania.
+The company offers extensive provider networks throughout Pennsylvania with strong member satisfaction, responsive claims processing and reliable customer service that Pennsylvania residents have trusted for decades.

 Oscar: Best Cheap Overall